- Application Tips

 - How would your friends characterize you?

-- What is your biggest regret about high school, and if you could change it, what impact would it have on you and in your future as a college student?
+- What is your biggest regret about sixth form, and if you could change it, what impact would it have on you and in your future as a university student?

 - If you were a world leader, what would you do to heal the violence and turbulence in the world?